 Alignment is the primary goal of spiritual formation disciplines, not achievement.

-Spiritual disciplines are about union with God, not utility of God.
+Spiritual disciplines are about union with God, not using God.

 That’s why Paul says, in Philippians 2:12–13, “Continue to work our your salvation with fear and trembling, for it is God who works in you to will and to act according to his good purpose.”